Hiking: Africa

 In Africa a major trekking destination is Mount Kilimanjaro, a dormant volcano in Tanzania, which is the highest mountain in Africa and the highest single free-standing mountain in the world: 5895 m above sea level and about 4900 m above its plateau base.

+According to the Kilimanjaro National Park Authority, 467,190 travelers visited Mount Kilimanjaro between 2013 and 2022, with over 45,000 climbers recorded in 2023.

 Equipment

-The equipment required for hiking depends on a variety of factors, including local climate.
-Day hikers often carry water, food, a map, hat, and rain-proof gear.
-Hikers have traditionally worn sturdy hiking boots for stability over rough terrain.
-In recent decades this has become less common as some long-distance hikers have switched to trail running shoes.
-Boots are still commonly used in mountainous terrain.
-The Mountaineers club recommends a list of "Ten Essentials" equipment for hiking, including a compass, sunglasses, sunscreen, a flashlight, a first aid kit, a fire starter, and a knife.
-Other groups recommend items such as hat, gloves, insect repellent, and an emergency blanket.
-A GPS navigation device can also be helpful and route cards may be used as a guide.
-Trekking poles are also recommended, especially when carrying a heavy backpack.
-Winter hiking requires a higher level of skill and generally more specialized gear than in other seasons (see winter hiking below).
+The equipment required depends on a variety of factors, such as terrain, climate and time of year.
+Hikers have traditionally worn sturdy hiking boots for stability, however, in recent decades trail running shoes have become more popular.
+Boots, however, are still common in mountainous terrain.
+The Mountaineers club recommends a list of "Ten Essentials" equipment for hiking, including a compass, sunglasses, sunscreen, a head lamp, a first aid kit, a fire starter, and a knife.
+Other recommend items are a hat, gloves, and an emergency blanket.
+A GPS navigation device can also be helpful and trekking poles are also recommended, especially when carrying a heavy backpack.

-Proponents of ultralight backpacking argue that long lists of required items for multi-day hikes increases pack weight, and hence fatigue and the chance of injury.
-Instead, they recommend reducing pack weight, in order to make hiking long distances easier.
-Even the use of hiking boots on long-distances hikes is controversial among ultralight hikers, because of their weight.

-Hiking times can be estimated by Naismith's rule or Tobler's hiking function, while distances can be measured on a map with an opisometer.
-A pedometer is a device that records the distance walked.